 Funding National Science Foundation.

 Operator Splitting is a powerful technique for solving complicated multi-physics problems, in which the model for a given physical/biology system involving multiple mechanisms operating at varying spatio-temporal scales are replaced by a sequence of time discretized models each involving a single mechanism.
-We apply these methods to Maxwell's equations in non-dispersive as well as dispersive media to obtain efficient numerical discretizations.
+We apply these methods to Maxwell's equations in non-dispersive, electrically dispersive and magnetic media to obtain efficient numerical discretizations.